aryanjhanwar/my-portfolio/README.md

 # 💼 Personal Portfolio Website — CODECRAFT_WD_04

-This is a **personal portfolio website** created as part of the **Web Development Internship at CODECRAFT (29 June – 14 July 2025)**.
+This is a **personal portfolio website** .
 The website is designed to showcase my skills, projects, and professional background as an aspiring full-stack web developer.

 The project reflects my understanding of frontend technologies and UI/UX design principles, and serves as a digital resume for future opportunities.